CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 # In depth math
 Don't fret.
 Math in this mod is quite simple, but may require more explanation if you really want to know how much rewarded/punised you will be.

-Gains and losses are controlled by ==how many days you defined your current Fitness Level== to last under ideal conditions.
+Gains and losses are controlled by ==how many days you defined your current Fitness Stage== to last under ideal conditions.
 We will call that number `maxDays`.

 ## Calculating `Gains`